Swordsman (character): Villainous Swordsman

 A new Swordsman later appears, wielding a vibranium alloy katana and claiming to have inherited the mantle of Jacques Duquesne.
 He attempts to extort money from the town of Sauga River by threatening to flood it, but is defeated by Captain America.

 Other versions

 Heroes Reborn

-An alternate universe variant of the Swordsman appears in "Heroes Reborn".
+An alternate universe version of the Swordsman appears in "Heroes Reborn".
 This version wields the Black Knight's Ebony Blade, possesses his Earth-616 counterpart's memories, and adopted the guise of Deadpool.

 House of M

-An alternate universe variant of the Swordsman appears in House of M: Avengers.
+An alternate universe version of the Swordsman appears in House of M: Avengers.
 This version is a member of Shang-Chi's Dragons criminal organization before he is killed by Bullseye.

 Marvel Zombies

 A zombified Swordsman appears in Marvel Zombies.